ariankordi/FFL.js/README.md

 Install it with `npm install -D` then use `npm run-script lint`.
 Additionally use `npm run-script check-types` to validate types, and `npm run-script build` to build a `.d.ts` definition for TypeScript.

-### TODO: Improvements

-* **Major**: Decide on whether functions should be exported via UMD or ESM (currently using neither)
-* All console.debug statements should be stripped out when not debugging because they will LEAK! objects that are printed.
-Can that be automated?
-* Implement optimization to update CharModel's faceline/mask only: `FFL_MODEL_FLAG_NEW_MASK_ONLY`, `transferCharModelTex` _(dependency: CharInfo editing demo)_

-### Wishlist
+### Wishlist for improvements to be made
 * Need more demos: body model, CharInfo editing, glTF export?, mass icons

 * Add an option to switch color space (`FFLSetLinearGammaMode`), needs to be kept track of per-CharModel.
 * Improve resource loading by either not loading all resource in WASM heap or in memory in general.
 (IndexedDB streaming?)
+* Find out how to easily strip out/disable all console.debug statements when not debugging, if possible.
 * Investigate how to make unit tests for the library, further reading: [Three.js Discourse](https://discourse.threejs.org/t/how-to-unit-test-three-js/57736/2 )
-* **Refactor**: Split code into files, use ESM imports/exports, consider refactoring to TypeScript(?????)
+* **Needed refactoring:** Split code into files, use ESM imports/exports, _MAAAYBE_ consider switching to TypeScript??
+* **More refactoring?**
+  - Refactor into classes/true OOP.
+Should functionality be implemented in class patterns?
+  - Improve documentation as code (TypeDoc output).
+Add JSDoc @example tags?
+Or write real docs/tutorial?
-  - Can someone harshly criticize my code?
+  - 🤔 Can someone scrutinize my code?
 Style, naming conventions, ease of use and import, low quality sections...?
-* Port `TextureShaderMaterial` to TSL and use NodeMaterial for WebGPURenderer support?????
+* Port `TextureShaderMaterial` to TSL and use NodeMaterial for WebGPURenderer support?

 # Acknowledgements
 * [aboood40091/AboodXD](https://github.com/aboood40091) for the [FFL decompilation and port to RIO](https://github.com/aboood40091/ffl/tree/nsmbu-win-port).